Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Waypoint.md

 [[Adjacency List]]
 	An adjacency list is a way to represent a graph, where each vertex in the graph is associated with a list (or another type of collection) that contains all the vertices that it is directly connected to by an edge.
 [[Adjacency  Matrix]]
+	An **adjacency matrix** is another way to represent a graph using a 2D array (or matrix).
+In this representation, the graph's vertices are represented as both the rows and columns of the matrix, and the matrix elements indicate whether there is an edge between a pair of vertices.